earchibong/devops_projects/kubenetes_04.md

 - use Terraform to create a Kubernetes EKS cluster and dynamically add scalable worker nodes
 - deploy multiple applications using HELM
-- experience more kubernetes objects and how to use them with Helm.
-Such as Dynamic provisioning of volumes to make pods stateful
-- improve on CI/CD skills with Jenkins

 ## Labs
 - <a href="https://github.com/earchibong/devops_training/main/kubenetes_04.md#building-eks-with-terraform">Building EKS With Terraform</a>